-Maybe it’s being a welcoming face for visitors.
-Or perhaps it’s helping to make specialty coffee drinks and deliver flowers.
-It could even be bringing in your dog to brighten patients’ days.
+Maybe you can be a welcoming face for visitors.
+Or perhaps you can make specialty coffee drinks.
+You could even bring in your dog to brighten someone’s day.

-There are many ways you can volunteer at Lakeview Hospital or HealthPartners Clinic Stillwater.
+There are many ways you can volunteer at Lakeview Hospital.
 If you’re compassionate, active and want to help improve the health and well-being of those around you, we'd love to talk to you about opportunities for you to get involved.

 We’ll help you use your skills, meet new people and make a difference.
-To volunteer at Lakeview Hospital or HealthPartners Clinic Stillwater, you must:
+To volunteer at Lakeview Hospital, you must:

 - Be at least 16 years old

-Volunteers are a vital part of the Lakeview Health team.
+Volunteers are a vital part of the Lakeview Hospital team.
 We couldn’t do what we do without you.
 Some of the benefits of volunteering with us include:

 - Flexible scheduling